Density-matrix model for photon-driven transport in quantum cascade lasers: Methodology

 Equations (\ref{Eq4}) and (\ref{Eq5}) describe a driven damped system whose ``steady state'' (the long-time limit of the solution) will be time-dependent.
 In Eq. (\ref{Eq5}), broadening of the photon resonances is dictated by the nonradiative scattering rates ($\gamma_{i,j}^{E_k}$) calculated directly from microscopic interaction Hamiltonians.
 This is an improvement over previously developed density-matrix models, where the Lorentzian terms in Fermi's golden rule were assigned an empirical value for the broadening~\cite{bismuto2010electrically,lindskog2014comparative}.
 In diagonal QCLs, a sharp transition (small $\hbar\gamma_{8,7}^{E_k}$) between the upper and lower lasing levels is expected, because the nonradiative transition rates are low owing to the small spatial overlap between these two states~\cite{kumar2009coherence}.
 The modulating Bessel term in Eq.~\ref{Eq5} [$J_n{\left(V_{i,j}/\hbar\omega\right)}J_m{\left(V_{i,j}/\hbar\omega\right)}$] often appears in the calculation of PA transport in superconducting junctions~\cite{tien1963multiphoton}, optical lattices~\cite{sias2008observation}, superlattices~\cite{keay1995photon}, and other quantum-well structures~\cite{asada2001density}.
 This term determines the severity of PA effects in electron transport.
 Since $V_{i,j}\sim (z_{i,i} - z_{j,j})$, a larger spatial separation between the upper and lower lasing levels leads to stronger photon-assisted resonances.
 This is the case in QCLs with diagonal design, where the small spatial overlap between the lasing levels means less parasitic transport between the two lasing levels, but it also leads to strong PA tunneling ~\cite{matyas2011photon,kumar2009186,bai2010quantum,wacker2002gain,wacker2013nonequilibrium}.

 The \emph{dc} Fourier component of the solution to Eq. (\ref{Eq5}), denoted $\rho_0$, gives us information on the measured \emph{dc} current density under steady-state operation. $\rho_0$ comprises the terms in which the exponents are zero.
 Frequency-dependent characteristics of the system can be found from the first harmonic components ($\rho_{\pm1}$) of the density matrix in Eq.~(\ref{Eq5}). $\rho_{+1}$ and $\rho_{-1}$ comprise the terms in which the exponents are $+1$ and $-1$, respectively.
 Closed-form solutions of $\rho_0$ and $\rho_{\pm1}$ obtained from Eq.~(\ref{Eq5}) are interdependent, and also generally dependent on the Fourier components of higher order ($\{\rho_q : |q| \ge 2\}$).
 We solve Eq.~(\ref{Eq5}) for the Fourier components of $\rho$ iteratively, considering harmonic components up to and including the second order because we found higher-order components to be numerically insignificant.
-(This is in contrast to terahertz QCLs, where the lasing energy is much lower, so the resonances stemming from higher-order harmonic components can have a significant effects on the electronic transport and gain spectrum~\cite{wacker2013nonequilibrium}, and should be included in the calculation.)
 Convergence is achieved when the $\rho$s on the two sides of Eq.~(\ref{Eq5}) become numerically indistinguishable.
 A few tens of iterations are typically needed if one starts from a zeroth-order guess that is a simple diagonal density matrix with level populations given by a Fermi distribution on the diagonal (see details in the Appendix).
+At higher optical fields, more Fourier components may have to be included in the calculation in order to achieve convergence.
+Furthermore, in the case of terahertz QCLs (which have lower lasing energies and wider wells than their midinfrared counterparts, so the optical-field potential $V_{i,j}$ may exceed the low lasing energy even at relatively low optical fields), the resonances stemming from higher-order harmonic components can have a significant effects on the electronic transport and gain spectrum,~\cite{wacker2013nonequilibrium}, should be included in the calculation.